cancerregulome/Ponzi/README.md

 ```

 Use the same gene identifiers as in the gmt.
-If background is missing or of zero length all genes in the gmt will be used as the background.
+If the background genes list is missing or of zero length all genes in the gmt will be used as the background.

-Recieve a sorted list of pathways/genesets like the following:
+Recieve sorted lists of pathways/genesets like the following:

 ```json
 {